babbo65/SOCHomelab/README.md

 ## Plan
--Segment my homenetwork to make room for a secure homelab deploment.
+1. Segment my homenetwork to make room for a secure homelab deploment.
--Setup Windows Server 2022 with Active Directory Domain Services.
+2. Setup Windows Server 2022 with Active Directory Domain Services.
--Setu Debina server with Splunk.
+3. Setup Debina server with Splunk.
--Setup legacy pi, and forward logs from all machines to Splunk.
+4. Setup legacy pi, and forward logs from all machines to Splunk.
--Experiment with attacking and defending lab.
+5. Experiment with attacking and defending lab.

 ## Progress

-I finishe subnettin my network with one small hicup.
+1. I finished subnetting my network with one small hicup.
 I had my AP broadcasting multiple networks each with a unique VLAN assigned.
 However despite the ability to connect to the network(s), devices could not access the internet.
 It turns out I forgot to enable VLAN trunking on the port on the router, despite enabling it on the switch ports connecting to the router and ap.
 Enabling this setting corrected the issue.

-I purchased two Dell optiplex 9020 micro's from Ebay, each with an Intel i5, 16GB DDr3 ram, and a 256GB SSD.
+2. I purchased two Dell optiplex 9020 micro's from Ebay, each with an Intel i5, 16GB DDr3 ram, and a 256GB SSD.
 This was plently to meet my requirements.
 I installed Windows Server 2022 on the first machine and began configuring it.
 My next issue began with configuring wifi on the machine, as I had limited space next to my switch, especially in terms of outlet space.
 The NIC was visable in BIOS, but not at all in Windows.
 Thus I worked to install the driver, and Windows refused it.
 From research I concluded that the Intel(R) Dual Band Wireless-AC 7260 was not compatible.
 I was able to scrap another NIC from a dell laptop, this one beng Qualcomm instead of Intel, and the drivers successfully installed and wifi operated as intended.

 ## Future Steps
+-Maybe add cloud connection, IPSEC tunnel to Azure VNET -Some reports including threat models, and en test writups

 ## Conclusion